 If you or a loved one has been injured on someone else’s property because of hazardous conditions, the law is on your side.
-Louisiana slip and fall lawyers at The Bart Bernard Law Firm are here to answer your questions and determine if you have a case for monetary damages.
+Louisiana slip and fall lawyers at The Bart Bernard Injury Lawyers are here to answer your questions and determine if you have a case for monetary damages.
 Call us today to set up a confidential case review in our Lafayette, Baton Rouge or Lake Charles locations.

-Twenty percent of all falls result in serious injury such as broken bones or head trauma, reports the Centers for Disease Control and Prevention.
+Twenty percent of all falls result in serious injuries such as broken bones or head trauma, reports the Centers for Disease Control and Prevention.
 Louisiana laws stipulate that all business and property owners must ensure their grounds are reasonably safe for invited guests and patrons.
 When visitors are harmed because of a trip or fall on unsafe floors, they may have grounds for legal action.

 Accidental falls lead to millions of emergency room visits each year in the United States.
-Sudden changes in flooring surfaces, slick floors and aisles that are cluttered with debris are some of the leading causes of slip and fall accidents.
-Supermarkets, parking lots, apartment buildings, shopping malls, restaurants, theaters and amusement parks are some of the most common places where accidental falls occur.
+Sudden changes in flooring surfaces, slick floors, and aisles that are cluttered with debris are some of the leading causes of slip and fall accidents.
+Supermarkets, parking lots, apartment buildings, shopping malls, restaurants, theaters, and amusement parks are some of the most common places where accidental falls occur.

-Even seemingly minor falls can culminate in severe bone fractures to the hip, wrist, arm, leg or ankle, dislocations and head trauma.
+Even seemingly minor falls can culminate in severe bone fractures to the hip, wrist, arm, leg or ankle, dislocations, and head trauma.
 The CDC reports that accidental falls are the number one cause of traumatic brain injury (TBI) in the U.S.

 Trip and fall claims are among the most ubiquitous actions filed in civil courts.
 Our veteran slip & fall attorneys have decades of experience successfully litigating premises liability cases arising from negligence.
 In order to win compensation in a slip and fall lawsuit, the plaintiff must establish one of the following: